Legislation

 -

-They may be "hunted" all year long, day and night, which means pups are left behind to starve.
+Coyotes may be "hunted" all year long, day and night, which means pups are orphaned when the parents are killed.

 -

-Hunters admit to taking non-lethal shots to purposely injure the coyote and allow their hounds to descend on the injured animal – it is akin to animal fighting.
+Hunters admit to intentionally taking non-lethal shots to injure coyotes, allowing their hounds to easily attack the wounded animal—a practice that constitutes animal fighting.

 -